zakrad/zakrad/README.md

 :wave: Hi!
-I'm Mohammad, a Zero-knowledge enthusiast interested in distributed systems.
+I'm Mohammad, a Blockchain developerm and Zero-knowledge enthusiast interested in distributed systems.

 I've worked at [Paperscore](https://paperscore.org) and [Polytrade](https://polytrade.finance/).
 Here is an overview of what's done recently.